geocarlos/linux_server_configuration/README.md

 The last lines were added by certbot, as I set up SSL with Let's Encrypt.
 I chose not to allow HTTP, so port 80 always redirects to port 443.

 The ServerName, if lacking a domain, can be the IP Address of the server.
+In my specific configuration, I have left the IP address as default host and made all access forbidden.

+### A second application

+I have started developing a simple React application, with back-end in Python (Flask), called "Magic E".
+It is intended to help kids understand the use of the silent E, or "Magic E" in many English one-syllable words.

+This Flask application serves the React files generated with `npm run build` for production and fetch and manipulate data from [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).

 ### Third party resources
 - finger: an application that helps handle users
 - Let's Encrypt: provides SSL certificate, required for Facebook OAuth.
 - SQLAlchemy: Python framework for database connection
 - psycopg2: Python module to connect to a Postgresql database

-### Another application

-I have started developing a simple React application, with back-end in Python (Flask), called "Magic E".
-It is intended to help kids understand the use of the silent E, or "Magic E" in many English one-syllable words.

-This Flask application serves the React files generated with `npm run build` for production and fetch and manipulate data from [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).